microsoft/terminal/README.md

 ## Issues

+This repo is monitored by the Windows Console engineering team, and provides a best-effort, informal support option for the community.
+Your patience is appreciated!

-This is not a formal support channel and that support is offered on a best-effort basis.
-However, this repo is actively monitored by the Windows Console engineering team who love to receive issue reports containing as much detail as possible, especially issues containing repro-steps, and screenshots :)
+The Windows Console engineering team greatly appreciate issues containing concise, detailed issues containing repro-steps, and screenshots where appropriate :)

 ### Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.

 In addition, the team reserve the right to actively manage issues, closing duplicates or resolved issues, etc., and would appreciate it if you would avoid creating duplicates of existing items by searching issues _before_ filing a new issue.

-We'll monitor and respond to issues as best we can.
-Your patience is appreciated!

 ## Tools & Samples
 You'll also find assorted Console tools, samples, including the following: